Exiv2/exiv2/README.md

 ```cmd
 > cmake --build . --target install
 ```
-This will create and copy the exiv2 build artefacts to C:\Program Files (x86)\exiv2\.
-To be able to run the `exiv2` command line application from any terminal you should modify your path to include `C:\Program Files (x86)\exiv2\bin`.
+This will create and copy the exiv2 build artefacts to `%ProgramFiles%/exiv2`.
+To be able to run the `exiv2` command line application from any terminal you should modify your path to include `%ProgramFiles%/exiv2/bin`.

 [TOC](#TOC)
 <div id="2-3">

 ### 2.3 Build options

-There are two groups of CMake options which are relevant to the project: Global CMake options Project specific ones.
+There are two groups of CMake options which are relevant to the project: global CMake options and project specific ones.
 Here are some of the global options which are particularly useful:

 | Options       | Purpose (_default_)       |
 |:------------- |:------------- |